mzakarian/Reinforcement-Learning-SARSA-Q-Learning/README.md

 # Reinforcement Learning

-Learn how to sail safely in dangerous waters to your goal by creating a generation based refinforcement learning model using Q-Learning or SARSA.
+Learn how to sail safely in dangerous waters to your goal by creating a generation based reinforcement learning model using Q-Learning or SARSA.

 ## What makes the waters dangerous?